octaniumdev/celos/README.md

 GDM was modified by using the default theme, to change it run `update-alternatives --config gdm3-theme.gresource`

+A one-time startup script in the "Assets" folder called "apply-theme.sh" has been placed in `/etc/profile.d/`

 ## How can I re-create CelOS 1?

 If you are on an Ubuntu-based distribution we can recommend Cubic as a live-ISO editor, and what we are currently using to create the distribution via a chroot environment. https://launchpad.net/cubic

-# Made with love by Cob:web Development and our Open source contributors:
+# Made with love by Cob:web-Aclevo and our Open source contributors:

 Adam Salt - Lead Developer